Derek Pascoe

-Derek Pascoe (born 1957) is a British musician now based in Adelaide, South Australia.
+Derek Pascoe (born 20 October 1957) is a British musician now based in Adelaide, South Australia.
 He was the vocalist and saxophonist in pop band Flintlock in the 1970s.
-He is a member of the jazz performance academic staff of the Elder Conservatorium of Music and has collaborated with a number of musicians in musical and spoken word performances.
+He was a member of the jazz performance academic staff of the Elder Conservatorium of Music and has collaborated with a number of musicians in musical and spoken word performances.

 Biography

 Pascoe trained as a saxophonist from the age of 15, after being inspired by a performance on television.
 He was the vocalist and saxophonist in Flintlock (previously known as the Young Revivals).

-He appeared as himself in the TV show You Must be Joking and in every episode of Pauline's Quirkes (with Pauline Quirke) in 1976.
+He appeared as himself in the children's TV comedy series You Must Be Joking! and in every episode of Pauline's Quirkes (with Pauline Quirke) in 1976.
 Flintlock played cover versions of a variety of songs in both series.
 He appeared in a two-part episode of the children's science fiction programme The Tomorrow People, "The Heart of Sogguth" in 1977, in which the band's music was used to revive an ancient demon.

 After leaving Flintlock and losing interest in pop music, he began to study and practise jazz.

-In 2007, he was noted for his performance at the Tyndall Assembly, a concert series directed by Tristan Louth-Robins in Adelaide, in which he collaborated with experimental composer Luke Harrald.
+In 2007 he was noted for his performance at the Tyndall Assembly, a concert series directed by Tristan Louth-Robins in Adelaide in which he collaborated with experimental composer Luke Harrald.

 He played sax in the spoken word/impro outfit Max-Mo, formed in 2009.

 Pascoe was a member of the Jazz Performance academic staff of the Elder Conservatorium of Music (teaching saxophone, improvisation and small ensemble in 2011 and still a lecturer in 2017, but as of May 2020 does not appear on the staff list.

 Pascoe is the father of writer, stand-up comedian and actress Sara Pascoe.